 2. The gradient from level of any sloped roof shall be at least 4:12.

-3. Flat roofs may be permitted if decorative details are incorporated into the roof design and/or the roof is designed to incorporate a sloped design for the portion of the roof visible from the public way, and provided that any mechanical equipment installed on the roof is not visible from the public way and abutting properties.
+3. Flat roofs may be permitted but shall incorporate decorative details into the roof design on all sides of the building and/or the roof is designed to incorporate a sloped design for the portion of the roof visible from the public way, and provided that any mechanical equipment installed on the roof is not visible from the public way and abutting properties.

 E. Architectural Elements